 Do using air filters reduce radon?

 Using air filters actually increases radon exposure.
-Since air filters remove the dust inside the house, it practically reduces the surfaces to which radon daughters can attach to.
+Since air filters remove the dust inside the house, it practically reduces the surfaces to which radon daughters can attach.
 This increases the level of breathable radon daughters in the air causing more of them to end up in the lungs.